 What amenities are there along the Dart Valley Trail?

 Both Totnes and Dartmouth have everything.
-In between, there are a few pub options:
+In between, there are a few pub options, and some parking:

 - In Totnes I recommend fuelling up at the Curator coffee shop.
 It’s located at the bottom of the high street, opposite the bridge.
 They have the best coffee, a selection of cakes and some yummy food.
 My recommendation is the cappuccino with chocolate shavings.